 5. Appropriate shoes for the court you’re playing on.

 No matter what you’ll need court shoes.
 Tennis and cross training shoes are a good bet for outside.
 But if you’re playing inside on a wooden surface, you should be looking at volleyball or basketball shoes.
 Regardless the important thing is that the shoes give you support for side to side as well as forward and backward movement.

 I took a look at the best court shoes for men and women here.

 Optional Pickleball Equipment

 So the 5 items above were all of the absolutely essential items, below are not needed but if you’re interested….

 While I already technically covered paddles and balls above, these sets package up balls, bags and paddles together.

 Depending on the paddle you get you might need either extra width on the paddle if it’s too small or if the grip you have is warn out you might want a new one that is easier to keep hold of.
-I cover two of the best grips here.
+I cover the best paddle grips and overgrips here.

 I covered a bunch of other accessories that you can learn about in my article.
 I cover:

 - Pickleball machines for practice and drilling particular shots – we reviewed the best pickleball machines here.